December 1992 Serbian local elections: Ruma

+Stara Pazova

+The election in Stara Pazova produced a close result, with the Socialist Party of Serbia winning two seats more than the Serbian Radical Party.
+The Socialists and Radicals could not subsequently agree on a coalition government, and independent representative Dobrivoje Stevelić was chosen as mayor with the support of the Socialists.
+He submitted his resignation in July 1993, citing constant attacks from the Radicals and their allies.
+Further attempts at resolving the impasse were unsuccessful.
+On 8 December 1993, the Serbian government appointed a provisional administration.
+Nikola Klašnjić served as its president and Srećko Bajić of the Socialists as its vice-president.

 West Bačka District

 Sombor

 Results of the election for the Municipal Assembly of Sombor:

 Only parties or alliances that won representation in the assembly are listed.
 When the assembly convened on 28 January 1993, Vasa Relić was chosen as mayor, Dušan Ilić as deputy mayor, and Blagoje Svrkota as president of the executive committee.
 All were members of the Socialist Party.
 Miloš Božićković was proposed by the opposition for deputy mayor and was defeated.
 The independent (Citizens' Group) delegate was János Dubac, who sided with the opposition.